HappyNeuron Logo

 Learn more about this exercise:

-This exercise engages the user’s verbal memory, visual memory, and spatial memory skills.
-Our left hemisphere has distinct language areas responsible for language production and comprehension and the hippocampus is involved in spatial memory.
-The hippocampus is responsible for connecting the two brain regions responsible for word recognition and spatial memory.
+This exercise engages the user’s verbal, visual, and spatial memory skills.
+Our left hemisphere has distinct language areas responsible for language production and comprehension, and the hippocampus is involved in spatial memory.
+The hippocampus connects the two brain regions responsible for word recognition and spatial memory.

-Individuals use the skills in Words, Where Are You? when they are remembering the names of streets on a map or recalling the name of different countries on a map.
-Individuals use these skills especially when talking about the places they visit or the streets around them.
+Individuals use these skills when remembering the names of streets on a map or recalling the names of different countries on a map.
+Individuals utilize these skills, especially when discussing the places they visit or the streets around them.

 You can modify:

-• The type of word list (words of the same category or words without connections)
+• The type of word list (same category or without connections)

 • The number of words (2, 3, 4, 5, 6, 7, 8, 9, or 10)